-The standard deductions for 2019 are as follows: \$24,400 for married taxpayers filing jointly; \$12,200 for single filers; \$18,350 for head of household filers; and \$12,200 for married taxpayers filing separately.
+The standard deductions for 2020 are as follows: \$24,800 for married taxpayers filing jointly; \$12,400 for single filers; \$18,650 for head of household filers; and \$12,400 for married taxpayers filing separately.
 There is an additional deduction for visually impaired or elderly taxpayers of \$1,650 (if unmarried and not a surviving spouse) or \$1,300 (if married).

-With the recent tax law, if you still itemize your deductions, maintain detailed records.
+If you still itemize your deductions, maintain detailed records.
 Consult with us throughout the year to monitor your income and plan your deductions.